 A forensic interview is a structured conversation with a child intended to elicit detailed information about a possible event or events that the child has experienced or witnessed.
 The purposes of a forensic interview are multiple: obtaining information from a child which may be instructive in a criminal investigation, assessing the safety of the child's living arrangements, and obtaining information that will contribute to either corroborating or refuting allegations or suspicions of maltreatment (American Professional Society on the Abuse of Children [APSAC], 2012; Cronch, Viljoen, & Hansen, 2006; Faller, 2007; Lamb & Brown, 2006; Newlin et al., 2015; Perona, Bottoms, & Sorenson, 2005).
 Such an interview is conducted when there are concerns that the child may have been a victim of physical or sexual abuse or when a child has been a witness to a violent or abusive act perpetrated on another victim.
-The interviewer must adopt a hypothesestesting approach and maintain objectivity throughout the conversation (Newlin et al., 2015; Poole, 2016; Powell & Snow, 2007; Saywitz, Lyon, & Goodman, 2011, 2017).
+The interviewer should adopt an open-minded and fact-finding approach and maintain objectivity throughout the conversation.
+(Cordisco Steele & National Children's Advocacy Center, 2016; Newlin et al., 2015; Poole, 2016; Powell & Snow, 2007; Saywitz, Lyon, & Goodman, 2011, 2017).